edgio-docs/edgio-docs/src/pages/guides/response_headers.md

     -   **c:** This abbreviation represents either of the following metrics:

         -   Cache status.
-Valid values are: `hit | miss`.
+Valid values are:

+            -   **hit:** The response was served from cache.
+            -   **miss:** The response was forwarded to the next hop in the route because a cached response with a valid time-to-live (TTL) was not found.
+This value, which may only be returned when `cached` or `pass` is inapplicable, typically indicates that the response contains a `set-cookie` header or its status code is `4xx` or higher.
+            -   **cached:** The response was cached as a result of this request.
+            -   **pass:** The route corresponding to this request or cache-specific response headers prohibit caching.

-            For example, `ecc=miss` identifies a cache miss on an edge POP.
-An edge POP forwards requests that result in cache misses to a global POP.
+            For example, `gcc=miss` identifies a cache miss on a global POP.
+A global POP forwards requests that result in cache misses to either an origin server or Serverless Compute.

         -   Request count.